Heckie75/kodi-addon-timers/README.md

 The result is a powerful timer addon.

 ## Overview of features:
-* 15 timer slots.
+* Unlimeted timer slots.
 All of them can be quickly set up by using context menu
-* 2 additional slots for sleep and doze timers with single-click-setup
+* single-click-setup for sleep and doze timers
 * Timers can play any ressource that it available in Kodi, e.g. music, video files, TV/radio programs, ressources from 3rd party plugins, e.g. Zattoo channels.
 * Timers can be set from TV / Radio EPG
 * Different schedule modes: once, everyday, Mon-Fri, Fri-Sat, Sat-Sun, Sun-Thu, Mon-Thu, specific weekday and many more